Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Changelog:

 ### v2.2.0 (Upcoming)
+- Added an optional `NinePatchButton Demo Project` alongside the actual plugin's root folder.
+Download it if you're interested in seeing the internal workings of the plugin, as well as examples of how the plugin can be used.
 - Added `Volume Db` properties, that originated from the AudioStreamPlayer, for each of the button's sounds.
 - Added `Pitch Scale` properties, that originated from the AudioStreamPlayer, for each of the button's sounds.
 - Added the `Mix Target` property that originated from the AudioStreamPlayer.
-- Added a `Audio Bus Name` property that originated from the AudioStreamPlayer's `Bus` property.
+- Added the `Bus Name` property that originated from the AudioStreamPlayer's `Bus` property.
 - Cleaned up the plugin's code.

 ### v2.1.0